pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-6/index.md

 - [m365 purview threatassessment list](https://pnp.github.io/cli-microsoft365/cmd/purview/threatassessment/threatassessment-list/)
 - [m365 purview threatassessment add](https://pnp.github.io/cli-microsoft365/cmd/purview/threatassessment/threatassessment-add/)

-### Generate Azure DevOps Pipeline for a SharePoint Framework project
+### Generate Azure DevOps Pipeline for an SPFx project

 Till now CLI for Microsoft 365 allowed you to generate a CI/CD workflow for your SharePoint Framework project using the [m365 spfx project github workflow add](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-github-workflow-add/) command.
 In this release, we extended this capability and added the support for Azure DevOps Pipelines.
 It's important to understand that the command will not create the Azure DevOps pipeline.
 You will need to manually create it in Azure DevOps.
 The command will only create the workflow file which you can then push to your repo and create a new YAML pipeline based on it.
 The command needs to be run in the context of your SharePoint Framework project.
 The created .yml file will be present in the `.azuredevops/pipelines` directory in your project.

-To add an Azure DevOps Pipeline for a SharePoint Framework project triggered on push to `main`, simply run:
+To add an Azure DevOps Pipeline for an SPFx project triggered on push to `main`, simply run:

 ```sh
 m365 spfx project azuredevops pipeline add
 ```

-To add an Azure DevOps Pipeline for a SharePoint Framework project with `user` login method triggered on push to `dev` branch:
+To add an Azure DevOps Pipeline for an SPFx project with `user` login method triggered on push to `dev` branch:

 ```sh
 m365 spfx project azuredevops pipeline add --loginMethod "user" --branchName "dev"
 ```

-To add an Azure DevOps Pipeline for a SharePoint Framework project with deployment to a site collection app catalog:
+To add an Azure DevOps Pipeline for an SPFx project with deployment to a site collection app catalog:

 ```sh
 m365 spfx project azuredevops pipeline add --scope "sitecollection" --siteUrl "https://some.sharepoint.com/sites/someSite"